yesdog/Waterdog/README.md

 =========

-Waterdog is fork of the well-known [Waterfall](https://github.com/papermc/waterfall), which is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.
+Waterdog is fork of the well-known [Waterfall](https://github.com/papermc/waterfall), which is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord), server teleportation suite.

 Waterdog provides native support for the Minecraft Bedrock protocols along with the existing java protocols.
-It is capable of using the ProtocolSupport PE encapsulation protocol over TCP, or it can use the native RakNet Bedrock protocol for traditional downstream Bedrock servers such as Nukkit, Pocketmine, Bedrock Alpha server, MiNET, and others.
+It is capable of using the ProtocolSupport PE encapsulation protocol over TCP, or it can use the native RakNet Bedrock protocol for traditional downstream Bedrock servers such as Nukkit, Pocketmine, Bedrock Alpha Server, MiNET, and others.
+Waterdog also includes the [Travertine](https://github.com/papermc/travertine) patche for java 1.7.x support.

 Waterdog supports online and offline authorization for Bedrock clients.
 Downstream servers are generally required to run in offline mode, having authorization secured through Waterdog.

+Waterdog uses the high performance and netty focused [netty-raknet](https://github.com/yesdog/netty-raknet) library for a nearly native integration with the BungeeCord channel pattern.

 Waterfall focuses on three main areas: